|I mean, I'm not gross, am I?|

 |At least this guy still wants me around.
 I think.|

-In all fairness, I think he always knew that he was way out of my league.
+In all fairness, I think he always knew that I was way out of his league.
 I think it made him insecure and that's why he'd pick fights, to establish dominance & control.
 He always said he liked "chubby chicks" (I fucking hate the word "chubby," by the way, almost as much as I hate "BBW") and I recently had a head-smacker of a realization as to why.
 Overweight women (in general, not all) have low self-esteem.
 Low self-confidence.
 I sure as hell know that I did (and still do, to an extent).
 We don't believe anyone could love us fat chicks, so when a man shows us attention, we'll do pretty much anything he wants to keep it.
 I believe that's why he (and other "chubby chasers") go for larger women—so they can be in control and always have the upper hand.
 They know just how to push those buttons to keep a fat woman feeling desperate and needy...and sticking right by their side.

 I think the reason he and I frequently butted heads is that I am not that kind of fat chick.